devtahmid/Digital-Diary/README.md

 # Digital-Diary

-The diary will provide the following services.
+The diary provides the following services.

 1) Contacts
 2) Calender